yendra80/neo4jMoviesSchema/README.md

 ### Conclusion
 You have now installed, configured, and added data to Neo4j on your server.
-You also optionally configured Neo4j to accept connections from remote systems including browser
+You also optionally configured Neo4j to accept connections from remote systems including browser.
+Next part would be design the graph schema using arrows.app

+## **Design Graph Model using arrows.app**